Tell It to the Bees: Development

 In June 2012, the original screenplay written by Irena Brignull was presented to the British Film Institute (BFI).
 Funding for the project was thereafter secured from the BFI Film Fund and Creative Scotland.
 The initial production budget in 2015 was £5 million.

 In May 2017, the producers announced that Holliday Grainger was to star in the film.
 In August 2017, Anna Paquin joined the cast as Doctor Jean Markham.
-Unlike the novel, which is set in Yorkshire, the film takes place in southern Scotland.
+Unlike the novel, which is set in Yorkshire, the film takes place in northern Scotland.

 Tell It to the Bees is produced by Reliance Entertainment Productions 8, Archface Films, Taking A Line For A Walk, Riverstone Pictures, Cayenne Film Company, Motion Picture Capital; and co-produced by Filmgate Films, Twickenham Studios and Film i Väst.
 Film Constellation handled international distribution rights.

 The North American rights were acquired from Film Constellation by Good Deed Entertainment on 30 October 2018.
 Distribution rights for Germany, Spain, Korea, and Taiwan were sold on 4 November 2018, followed by rights to Australia, New Zealand, Scandinavia, and Poland on 7 February 2019, as well as acquisition by Vertigo Releasing for the United Kingdom.